MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/03-method-of-least-squares.md

 ![png](../media/78-method-of-least-squares-25-1.png)

-Bad lines have big values of rmse, as expected.
+Bad lines have large values of rmse, as expected.
 But the rmse is much smaller if we choose a slope and intercept close to those of the regression line.